Last updated: Dec 07, 2022

 There will be tons of Christmas movies across streaming services like Netflix, Hulu, Amazon Prime Videos, etc., marking a change in Christmas movie consumption behavior for this year’s Christmas.

-Aside from the typical traditions, here’s how you can shake up the activities to suit the family’s style:
+Aside from the typical traditions, here’s how you can shake up the activities to suit the family’s style.

 November and December are the months where people focus their spending for the holidays, so look out for Christmas-edition of the typical items you see at the store!

-Once you have knocked down the feast, what should you do with the excess energy? - Host a caroling competition if your family’s musical, or simply revisiting the classic songs via a karaoke session!
+Once you have knocked down the feast, what should you do with the excess energy? - Host a caroling competition if your family’s musical, or simply revisit the classic songs via a karaoke session!

 To decorate a Christmas tree, you should prepare a whole lot of ornaments and streamers.
 Be sure to keep the tree out of your pet’s reach, though, or it will ruin the hard work of you and your family.